 Casement windows are a popular style choice in the UK, renowned for their timeless aesthetic appeal and practical benefits.
 Often seen in British homes, these windows feature a hinged design that opens outward, much like a door, offering both style and functionality.
 But what exactly are casement windows, and why are they such a valued addition to modern and traditional homes alike?
-In this blog, we’ll explore what casement windows are, how they function, and why they could be the perfect choice for your home.
+In this blog, we’ll explore what they are, how they function, and why they could be the perfect choice for your home.

 What are casement windows?

 Casement windows are generally single or double-panelled and can be hinged on either the left or right side.
-Depending on the style and configuration, casement windows can be installed individually or in pairs, which opens up various options for home design.
+Depending on the style and configuration, they can be installed individually or in pairs, which opens up various options for home design.
 With the many different options available, these double-glazed windows are the perfect addition to any home, particularly those that are slightly older.

 Types of casement windows